-The Graduate Studies Chair of the EAS M.A.
-Program will assign each incoming student a temporary faculty advisor who, along with the Graduate Studies Chair, will aid new students in first-term registration and in the selection of their faculty advisory committee members.
-Students must designate a formal lead ("permanent")

-advisor and advisory committee within the first two terms of study (or within the first term of study for Mid-Career Professional Track students).
-Thereafter, course registration should always take place in close consultation with the student's lead advisor who must meet with the student and sign off on the Course Approval Form (included at the end of this handbook) each term.
+The Graduate Studies Chair of the EAS MA Program will aid new students in first-term registration and in the selection of their faculty advisory committee members.
+Students must designate a formal lead ("permanent") advisor and advisory committee within the first two terms of study (or within the first term of study for Mid-Career Professional Track students).
+Thereafter, course registration should always take place in close consultation with the student's lead advisor, who must meet with the student and sign off on the Course Approval Form (included at the end of this handbook) each term.
 Refer to the Administrative Timeline on page 18 for further details about program requirements and timing.

 The individual student's advisory committee will consist of at least three faculty members.
-It must include representatives from the major fields as determined in discussions between the student and the lead advisor or, for new students, between the student and the temporary advisor.
+It must include representatives from the major fields (disciplines) as determined in discussions between the student and the lead advisor or, for new students, between the student and the temporary advisor.
 The faculty members constituting the advisory committee must come from at least two different departments in the University.
-The student's lead advisor must be chosen from the East Asian Studies Graduate Faculty (listed on pages 14-16 of this handbook).
-The remaining two committee members may be from the EAS Graduate Faculty or from another program, however at least one must hold membership at the category M level or higher which allows them to advise master's students.
+The student's lead advisor must be chosen from the East Asian Studies Graduate Faculty (listed below).
+The remaining two committee members may be from the EAS Graduate Faculty or from another program, however at least one must hold membership at the category M level or higher, which allows them to advise master's students.
 One non-graduate faculty member may be appointed by approval of the graduate studies committee and by petition to the Graduate School.
 Although not required, some students find it helpful to include a member from the Department of East Asian Languages and Literatures on their committee who is associated with the student's primary East Asian language.
-If no such faculty member is on the committee, the student's lead advisor should arrange to receive an annual progress report from the language program faculty or other formal evidence of language proficiency (e.g. coursework in advanced language study, extended use of East Asian language materials in research, etc.).
-Once the committee is formed, adjustments in the composition of the committee can occur at a later date, but in that event, appropriate notification of changes must be pre-approved by either the student's lead advisor or the Graduate Studies Chair.
-The student's file in the EASC office must reflect any changes as they occur so that it is current at all times.
+If no such faculty member is on the committee, the student's lead advisor should arrange to receive an annual progress report from the language program faculty or other formal evidence of language proficiency (e.g., coursework in advanced language study, extended use of East Asian language materials in research, etc.).
+Once the committee is formed, adjustments in the composition of the committee can occur later, but in that event, appropriate notification of changes must be pre-approved by either the student's lead advisor or the Graduate Studies Chair.
+The student's file in the EASC office must reflect any changes as they occur so that it is always current.

 The student is required, at the beginning of each term, to obtain the signed approval of his/her lead advisor for his/her program of study for that term, using the EAS MA Program Course Approval Form.
-This plan of study must be formally filed at the EASC office by the end of the first week of classes each term.
+This plan of study must be formally submitted to the EASC office by the end of the first week of classes each term.
 Any thesis prospectus must also be approved by the advisory committee and filed at the EASC office.
 Failure to submit the proper forms in a timely manner may jeopardize the student's standing in the program.